Need to know

 Shonky smartphones

-This EOFY, Harvey Norman has been cutting prices on Motorola G04 and G24 smartphones, but these rock-bottom rates only serve to match the phones' rock-bottom performance.
+This EOFY, Harvey Norman has been cutting prices on the Motorola G04 smartphone, but its latest rock-bottom rate of $179 only serves to better match the phone's rock-bottom performance.

 A stick vacuum that sucks in a bad way